 Prioritization Team

 The Prioritization Team is a diverse group of stakeholders who assess and prioritize encampments for the Outdoor Homelessness Strategy.
-The Prioritization team is made up of at least five individuals and may include representatives from (OHS)), the CoC SWOP Committee, street outreach organizations, healthcare providers, and people with lived experience.
+The Prioritization team is made up of at least five individuals and may include representatives from (OHS), the CoC SWOP Committee, street outreach organizations, healthcare providers, and people with lived experience.
 The CoC SWOP Committee Chair and the OHS will work together to identify individuals to invite to join the Prioritization Team.
 Team members shall remain static and if a team member can no longer serve, their spot will be filled.
 The Office of Homeless Services shall have no more than three voting members on the prioritization team.
 Current members of the Prioritization Team are listed in Appendix B.

 The Prioritization Team elects a team liaison who is responsible for team communication, scheduling meetings, coordinating encampment assessments, facilitating team meetings, and compiling findings.
 The Prioritization Team is tasked with identifying and assessing at least three encampments every quarter.
 Based on encampment assessments, the Prioritization team will make an official recommendation of a priority encampment every quarter.